-NOTE: When a switch pole is equipped with an auxiliary arm, the best method for operating mechar ism attachment is to wait until after this pole is completely adjusted before installing the interphase pipe.
+NOTE: When a switch pole is equipped with an auxiliary arm, the best method for operating mechanism attachment is to wait until after this pole is completely adjusted before installing the interphase pipe.
 (This will eliminate trying to coordinate and adjust all three poles at once.)

-Figure 12 - Adjustable arm assembly.
-Pipe collar must support full weight of pipe.
+Figure 13 - Adjustable arm assembly.
+CAUTION: Pipe collar must support full weight of pipe.

-- After mounting all operating mechanism components, use any convenient means to match mark all clevis connections, adjustable arm, and manual operator attachment to check for slippage during trial operations. - III.
+- II.
+After mounting all operating mechanism components, use any convenient means to match mark all clevis connections, adjustable arm, and manual operator attachment to check for slippage during trial operations. - III.
 If a motor operator is to be used, at this point refer to the motor operator installation instructions for mounting and trial operations. - IV.
 Place all switch poles in the fully closed position.

+ADJUSTMENT:

-- V. ADJUSTMENT: (If motor operator is used DO NOT use electrical operation until all line switch adjustments are made.) - The adjustable arm should travel 180° from toggle closed to toggle open.
+Do not use electrical operation until all line switch adjustments are made

+- 1. The adjustable arm should travel 180° from toggle closed to toggle open.
 Manually test operate. - 2.
 If the switch does not fully open, the radius of the arm is too short.
-To correct: - Check first to see that nothing has slipped. - b.
-Return the switch to the closed position. - Loosen the adjustable arm and clevis bolts as shown below. - d.
-Lengthen the radius of the adjustable arm about 1/4 inch and allow the clevis to reposition itself the same distance (shortening the pipe). - Test operate again and adjust as necessary.
+To correct: - a.
+Check first to see that nothing has slipped. - b.
+Return the switch to the closed position. - c.
+Loosen the adjustable arm and clevis bolts as shown in figure 17. - d.
+Lengthen the radius of the adjustable arm about 1/4 inch and allow the clevis to reposition itself the same distance (shortening the pipe). - e.
+Test operate again and adjust as necessary.